TyrealGray/Canvest/README.md

 		/**
 		 * if the number of different pixels between rotation16Snapshot and rotation15Snapshot is below 20%,
-		 * isMatch function will make the test as passed,
+		 * isMatch function will make the test as passed
-		 * as long as the snapshot width and height are the same **/ rotation16Snapshot.isMatch(rotation15Snapshot, 0.2);
+		 **/
+		rotation16Snapshot.isMatch(rotation15Snapshot, 0.2);